grantkee/javascript-workbook/06week/README.md

 //After the teams are selected, a new list will be created in the DOM with appropriate labels.

 //I'll use three tests for the application

+Adding people to players:
+    Goal:  When clicked the people are added to the Players section and removed from the People list while also getting new values of a player added to them.

+    Plan:
+    1) Display an array of people that are options to pick from.
+Once they get picked, they disappear from the list.
+I'll add the function to the button once it gets clicked.

+    2)The people have properties already, but they don't have player attributes yet.
+I'll make a people class and a player class.
+Once the players get chosen, that class will extend new values to them: canThrowBall, canDodgeBall, hasPaid, isHealthy, yearsExperience.
+Do I need to make a new array for these key values for each player?